millermuttu/torch_soft/README.md

   <br />
 </p>

-torch_soft is a high level implementatio of pytorch for some of claasification implementation with ease...
+torch_soft is a high level implementation of pytorch for some of claasification implementation with ease...

 ## Installation